Opinion: Hamilton or Schumacher? There's no contest

 Another Hamilton at the wheel

 His entire family are a priority for Hamilton — including his younger half-brother Nicolas, who despite suffering from cerebral palsy has also managed to become a professional racecar driver.
-Lewis almost burst with pride when Nicolas moved up the British Touring Car Championship in 2015.
+Lewis almost burst with pride when Nicolas moved up the British Touring Car Championship in 2015, and regularly supports him at his races.

 Image: picture-alliance/dpa/R. Vieira